-Fort Smith directors look to update Water Utilities fee schedule; developers concerned about large rate increase
+Fort Smith Directors look to update Water Utilities fee schedule; developers concerned about large rate increase

 "I think this should not be rushed.
 I think this should take as much time as the board feels comfortable doing.
 And if that's a year, so be it.
 If it's six months, then that's more ideal for us," he said.

-Three developers attended the meeting to address their concerns about the proposal.
+Three developers attended the meeting to express their concerns about the proposal.
 They said they felt better after hearing the directors' remarks.

-Rocky Walker, president of the Greater Fort Smith Association of Home Builders as well as a subdivision developer, builder and real estate broker, noted he and other developers have invested heavily in preparation for the Foreign Military Sales project and large fee increases on them could hinder their progress.
+Rocky Walker, president of the Home Builders Association in Fort Smith as well as a subdivision developer, builder and real estate broker, noted he and other developers have invested heavily in preparation for the Foreign Military Sales project, and large fee increases on them could hinder their progress.

 While Ebbing is the preferred location, the Air Force chose Selfridge Air National Guard Base in Harrison Township, Mich., if the center couldn't be at Fort Smith for some reason.